dshamanthreddy/lpic-1-anki-flashcards/README.md

 # Anki Flash Cards for the Linux Professional Institute (LPI) LPIC-1 Exams 101 & 102

-[LPIC-1 Anki Flash Cards](https://github.com/jonasjacek/lpic-1-anki-flash-cards) contains flash cards for use with the [Anki](http://ankisrs.net/) flash card system.
-The flash cards help to prepare for the [Linux Professional Institute (LPI)](https://www.lpi.org/) [LPIC-1](http://www.lpi.org/our-certifications/lpic-1-overview) (Linux System Administrator) exam, which consists of two exams: 101 and 102.
+[LPIC-1 Anki Flashcards](https://github.com/jonasjacek/lpic-1-anki-flashcards) contains flash cards for use with the [Anki](http://ankisrs.net/) flashcard system.
+The flashcards help to prepare for the [Linux Professional Institute (LPI)](https://www.lpi.org/) [LPIC-1](http://www.lpi.org/our-certifications/lpic-1-overview) (Linux System Administrator) exam, which consists of two exams: 101 and 102.
 To become LPIC-1 certified, you must pass both the 101 and 102 exams.

 ## Get The Cards
-The file `LPIC-1.apkg` contains all flash cards (including media) in an anki .apkg format, which can be imported into Anki.
-Alternatively, you can import the [shared deck](https://ankiweb.net/shared/info/1918029813) directly from [AnkiWeb](https://ankiweb.net/).
+The file `LPIC-1.apkg` contains all flashcards (including media) in an anki .apkg format, which can be imported into Anki.
+Alternatively, you can import the [shared deck](https://ankiweb.net/shared/info/353842306) directly from [AnkiWeb](https://ankiweb.net/).

 ## Status

 Property | Value
 ------------ | -------------
-Language of flash cards | English
+Language of flashcards | English
-Amount of flash cards | 517+
+Amount of flashcards | 517+
-Completed flash cards for LPIC-1 exam 101 | 101, 102
+Completed flashcards for LPIC-1 exam 101 | 101, 102
-Completed flash cards for LPIC-1 exam 102 | -
+Completed flashcards for LPIC-1 exam 102 | -

 ### LPIC-1 Exam 101 Topics